transcending1/Review/admin/subpage/modules/module_doc/K-Means Clustering.md

 ### 6.tol
-+ Description

-Relative tolerance with regards to inertia to declare convergence.
+'Relative tolerance with regards to inertia to declare convergence.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |